-When venturing on your raw feeding journey, there is so much information to take in at once!
-This guide was created to be a launchpad into your raw feeding research and show you the fresh food diet framework.
+There is so much information to take in at once when venturing on your raw feeding journey!
+This guide was created to be a launchpad for your raw feeding research and show you the fresh food diet framework.

 This is method switches from processed to fresh food over an extended period of time.
 The slow transition is recommended for adult dogs as it takes a more extended period to introduce the dog to fresh foods.
 This allows the dog’s system to adjust gradually.

 This method is when the dog immediately goes onto a fresh diet with no transition period.
-This is easiest for puppies as their systems are more adaptable, and them needing daily balanced meals.
+This is easiest for puppies as their systems are more adaptable, and they require daily balanced meals.

-The transition can take anywhere from a few weeks to a few months, depending on the dog and the time they need to adjust.
-It is important to go at the dog's pace and not rush the process.
-When doing a slow transition, the meals will not be "complete and balanced" for a short amount of time.
-This is acceptable as everything will be balanced over time!
+The transition period can take anywhere from a few weeks to a few months, depending on the dog and the time they need to adjust.
+Taking your time and going at a pace that resonates with the body is essential.
+When doing a gradual transition, the meals will not be "complete and balanced" for a short amount of time.
+This is acceptable as everything will be balanced over time.
 The method below should be used for healthy adult dogs.

-- Choose lean white muscle meat such as chicken or turkey breast.
+[a] Choose lean white muscle meat such as chicken or turkey breast.
 Muscle meat will take up around 70% of the bowl when starting.
 Turkey is preferred as chicken is the #1 allergenic protein.
-If your dog happens to be allergic to both, rabbit can also be used.
+If your dog happens to be allergic to both, the rabbit can also be used.